Centre for Deliberative Democracy and Global Governance

 Connect with Nicole

 Nicole Curato is a Senior Research Fellow at the Centre for Deliberative Democracy and Global Governance.
-She is the author of the book Democracy in a Time of Misery: From Spectacular Tragedies to Deliberative Action (forthcoming, Oxford University Press) and Power in Deliberative Democracy: Norms, Forums, Systems (2019, Palgrave, with Marit Hammond and John Min).
+She is the author of the book Democracy in a Time of Misery: From Spectacular Tragedies to Deliberative Action (2019, Oxford University Press) and Power in Deliberative Democracy: Norms, Forums, Systems (2019, Palgrave, with Marit Hammond and John Min).

 She is the recipient of Australian Research Council’s Discovery Early Career Research Award (2015-2018) for her work on democratic innovations in post-disaster situations.
 Her work has been published academic journals in the fields of politics, policy and sociology, and has been featured in international media including the New York Times, Financial Times, the New Yorker, the Wall Street Journal, and Al Jazeera, among others.
 She is currently an Associate Editor of the journal Political Studies.